Dual Diagnosis Treatment Asheboro, NC

 Services provided:

-• Social skills development, help with transportation and mental health services
+• Social skills training, transportation assistance and mental health services

 Chatham Recovery Pllc - 19.8 miles from Asheboro, NC

-Chatham Recovery Pllc is a dual diagnosis treatment center in Siler City, NC that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as bulimia.
+Chatham Recovery Pllc is a dual-diagnosis treatment center in Siler City, NC that provides treatment for mental health and substance abuse disorders that include bipolar disorder as well as bulimia.

 Address: 1758 East 11th Street, Suite E, Siler City, NC 27344 in Chatham County